alexjv89/microlight/docs/reference/task.md

 ## fn - the task function
 this is the function that will be executed.

-this function gets 2 arguments - ml & inputs
+this function gets 2 arguments - `ml` & `inputs`
 - `ml` - this is the special microlight class object that allows you to trigger microlight functions in the task code block.
 Mostly used for formating content and print it to the GUI.
+[Learn more](/docs/reference/ml.md)
 - `inputs` - all the inputs specified by the GUI user will be accessible in the code via this variable.
--